 As a country with rapid technological and information development, Indonesia cannot avoid the arrival and growth of the digital era which has changed people's economic activities.
+And along with the increasingly sharp competition due to rapid technological changes and a drastic environment in every aspect of human life, every organization needs human resources who have competence to be able to provide excellent and valuable services (Faidal, F., & Anshori, M. I. 2011).
 Due to the rapid expansion of the digital economy, the flow of products not only impacts local economic actors, but also extends beyond national borders.
-Further changes in the digital economy may impact corporate competition and pose problems for law enforcement in Indonesia1.
+Further changes in the digital economy may impact corporate competition and pose problems for law enforcement in Indonesia.

 In essence, everyone without exception is obliged to obey and obey the applicable laws so that humanity can experience justice, independence, unity, sovereignty, and what is called justice and prosperity.
-All of this is done so that we as humans can understand the concept of organized freedom2.
+All of this is done so that we as humans can understand the concept of organized freedom.

 The evolution of social life in society today has given rise to complex legal and social challenges.
 The digital era has had a significant influence on people's lives, both positive and negative.
-With the convenience of technology, the beneficial influence of the digital era makes mobility more effective and efficient3.
+With the convenience of technology, the beneficial influence of the digital era makes mobility more effective and efficient and technology affect organizational and business performance (Purnomo, A., et al. 2021, July).

 Changes in people's lifestyles may not always have a good effect; in fact, the following negative impacts sometimes cannot be controlled due to the lack of legal restrictions.
+Therefore, one of the elements that plays an important role in development is social capital owned by the community (Rasyid, M., dkk.
+2023).
 On the one hand, the influence of changes in people's lifestyles from the contemporary era to the digital era provides convenience and increases crime internationally.
 Technological progress always has a direct or indirect impact, both positive and bad, on the activities and mental attitudes of all members of society.